 Highly visible to all who enter the stadium, this contribution is fully tax-deductible as provided by law.
 All proceeds benefit the school’s Turf Field and Stadium Renovation Fund.

-For more information regarding the oportunities above, we invite you to contact a member of the Development Office staff by e-mail: Development Officers Cherri Taynor ([email protected]), Nina Keyes ([email protected]), Dan Tarpy ([email protected]) or Director of Alumni Affairs and Communications, Louis J. Fabro ’83 ([email protected]).
-You may also call the Development Office at (614) 252-9288; or reach out by U.S. Mail at 2010 East Broad Street, Cols., OH 43209.
+For more information regarding the opportunities above, we invite you to contact the school's Advancement Director, Jaime Lawler ([email protected]) or Development Officers Cherri Taynor ([email protected]), Nina Keyes ([email protected]), Dan Tarpy ([email protected]) or Alumni and Communications Director Louis J. Fabro '83 ([email protected]).
+You may also call the Development Office at (380) 209-222; or reach out by U.S. Mail at 2010 East Broad Street, Cols., OH 43209.

 Facilities Expansion Continues